Policies and Management Structure

 - Discussed the draft materiality prepared based on the assessment above at the Meeting for Promotion of Sustainability established at the Asset Management Company, and identified materiality of MORI TRUST REIT.

 Relevance of Materiality to SDGs

-- The relevance of the materiality of MORI TRUST Hotel Reit identified in accordance with the materiality identification process to the SDGs is as follows:
+- The relevance of the materiality of MORI TRUST REIT identified in accordance with the materiality identification process to the SDGs is as follows:

 Meeting for Promotion of Sustainability

 - Meetings for promotion of sustainability are held regularly to ensure that Sustainability Policy is implemented and the sustainability goals are achieved.

 ・President & Director (Chief Officer with the authority to make final decisions on matters related to the promotion of sustainability)